pkj-web/Rock-Paper-Scissors-Game/README.md

-# RPS
- Rock Paper Scissors
+# Rock Paper Scissors
+ This is my first solo project and I created a rock-paper-scissors game.
+ I used HTML, CSS, and JavaScript to make it.